0xondre/polish_apartments_analysis/README.md

 1. **Comparing apartment markets in other cities to Wrocław**
    Identifying which city's apartment market is most similar to Wrocław using zero-shot learning techniques.

-2. **Data filling for condition column**
-   Filling missing values in the condition column using available data.

 # Repository structure
 In dataset/ we store raw datasets from kaggle.com/datasets/krzysztofjamroz/apartment-prices-in-poland/data.